bbauska/HTML5-Basics/README.md

 HTML has the ability to let events trigger actions in a browser, like starting a JavaScript when a user clicks on an element.

-Below are the global event attributes that can be added to HTML elements to define event actions.
+<p>Below are the global event attributes that can be added to HTML elements to define event actions.</p>

 <h4 id="window-events">Window Event Attributes</h4>
 <p>Events triggered for the window object (applies to the &lt;body&gt; tag):</p>